alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

-   *  For the ``Name`` of the application, use ``bmon_django``; the ``App category`` is ``Django``; the ``App type`` is a Django release of 1.7.3 or greater, paired with Python 2.7.
+   *  For the ``Name`` of the application, use ``bmon_django``; the ``App category`` is ``Django``; the ``App type`` is a Django release of 1.7.3 or greater (the latest version is 1.11.2 as of June 2017), paired with Python 2.7.
 (BMON does not work with Django versions prior to 1.7).
 Also, the BMON app does not support Python 3.x.
 Leave the other fields at their default values.
 Click the ``Save`` button to complete the Application